Visions and Values

 Children are valued for their differences.
 Care is taken to provide equal opportunities for boys and girls in sport, through separate football teams, and other joint events such as tag rugby, mini Olympics.

-Time and care is taken to know each child as an individual, and regular circle time or class discussion give children a chance to share their feelings and opinions in a safe way.
+Time and care are taken to know each child as an individual, and regular circle time or class discussion give children a chance to share their feelings and opinions in a safe way.

 Opportunities for children to take on more responsibility within the school is encouraged.
 Year 6 monitors and playground leaders are examples of this.